 - Mother with documented* 2-class resistant HIV infection, which may include historical documentation of lack of response

-- Women who have a documented history of virologic failure while on NNRTIs but who had no resistance testing at the time of viral failure will be considered to have NNRTI documented resistance.
+- Women who have a documented history of virologic failure while on non-nucleoside reverse transcriptase inhibitors (NNRTIs) but who had no resistance testing at the time of viral failure will be considered to have NNRTI-documented resistance.

 - Mother intends to breastfeed